damianhakert/damianhakert.github.io/source/handbook/support/onboarding.md

 email will be sent to you and the ZenDesk manager to notify you of the fact.
 When this happens, you should let a Senior know about the problem and follow up with the customer to see if something you did can be improved.

+## Customer Training

+Service Engineers are regularly asked to provide customer training, and/or to provide answers to technical questions from potential customers.
+The materials for the customer training should be kept up to date [INSERT LINK] .
+Importantly, requests for Service Engineer's time for training and other non-ticket related work should be done via the [internal issue tracker](https://dev.gitlab.org/gitlab/organization/issues/) using the 'Support' label.
+If you are receiving such a request via email or Slack, please move it to an issue to allow for wider participation or easy escalation when needed.

 ## Team member is unavailable